Why don’t we talk?

 - feel the time isn’t right

-Your relative may be putting off the conversation for similar reasons.
-They may feel worried or frustrated when they think about future changes, fear losing their independence or not want to upset you by talking about their end of life plans, for example.
+Your relative or friend may be putting off the conversation for similar reasons.
+They may feel worried or frustrated when they think about future changes, scared of losing their independence or not want to upset you by talking about their end of life plans, for example.

 I think, oh I won’t say anything, leave it… you don’t always tell them because they’re going to worry.

 Putting off these conversations until there’s a crisis and you have to act quickly means making decisions under pressure.
-In addition, your relative may no longer have the ability to express their wishes if they have lost mental capacity.
-Mental capacity means having the ability to understand, retain and use information in order to make and express decisions about your life.
+In addition, your relative or friend may no longer have the ability to express their wishes if they have lost mental capacity.
+Mental capacity means having the ability to understand, retain and use information to make and express decisions about your life.
 People may lose mental capacity temporarily or permanently.
 It can happen over time or very suddenly.
-It’s better to have arrangements in place before anything happens.
+It’s better to be prepared and have arrangements in place before anything happens.
+By planning ahead, you’ll be better equipped for any unpredictable moments life may throw at you and your relative or friend.

 One of the important things is getting your children to realise that you’re not going to be here much longer.
 They think you’re going to go on forever.